-ACR CONVERGENCE 2020—In nearly every aspect of osteoarthritis (OA) and rheumatoid arthritis (RA) care, African Americans either fare worse than whites or have different views about treatment, some of which may contribute to worse outcomes, experts said in a on Nov.
-6 at ACR Convergence session.
-In their presentations, speakers described how these disparities have persisted over time and are often hard to tease apart from other factors, such as socioeconomics and cultural differences, while also pointing toward potential avenues for improvement.
+ACR CONVERGENCE 2020—In nearly every aspect of osteoarthritis (OA) and rheumatoid arthritis (RA) care, African Americans either fare worse than whites or have different views about treatment, some of which may contribute to worse outcomes, experts said during an ACR Convergence session on Nov.
+6. In their presentations, speakers described how these disparities have persisted over time and are often hard to tease apart from other factors, such as socioeconomics and cultural differences, while also pointing toward potential avenues for improvement.

 You Might Also Like